bobgeis/js-space-rocks/thoughts.md

 * If you want to have react components with local state that persists between renders, use this.setState({}) to put it in that component's this.state object.
 This was necessary to keep game.jsx's canvas context from being emptied.

+* If you use redux' combineReducers, then the different reducers don't have access to one another's state.
+I was planning on having separate reducers for handle the tick actions (undoably update an immutable map) and for handling user key presses (store active keys in a mutable object).
+But the tick reducer would need access to the current key state.
+Redux is aware of this stumblingn block, see [discussion](http://redux.js.org/docs/faq/Reducers.html#reducers-share-state.)
+Middleware?
+Or I could just have the keys object be part of the tick action and have that passed into the reducer that way (y).

 ## TODO

+* Previously I used a graphics library (Elm) or drawing sprites onto the canvas (CoffeeScript).
+The plan for this is to go the sprites on canvas route first, but then perhaps change them to using the path methods.
+SVGs are another option to consider.